I wanted to share with you How to Design Your Own Stencils in Be Funky to Cut in Cricut Design Space.

 Step 8: Repeat Cropping Process

-The design elements in this particular stencil will cut properly because the elements are all connected to the rest of the stencil.
-The black part is what will be cut in Cricut Design Space and since the white is what will be left, the white parts have to be connected to the rest of the stencil in order to stay intact.
+The black part is what will be cut in Cricut Design Space and since the white is what will be left, the white parts have to be connected to the rest of the stencil in order to stay intact, just like fonts.

 Saving Your Design